Yearbook on International Communist Affairs: Discontinuation

-In this context, the Yearbook saw its last edition published covering the year 1991, its 25th anniversary edition.
-The Washington Post noted how the discontinuation of the Yearbook was a sign of the times, by stating: In addition to trying to take an active role in the changes sweeping the Soviet Union, American experts also are seeking new directions for scholarship that long focused exclusively on communism and the Cold War.
+In this context the Yearbook saw its last edition published covering the year 1991, its 25th anniversary edition.
+The Washington Post noted how the discontinuation of the Yearbook was a sign of the times, stating: In addition to trying to take an active role in the changes sweeping the Soviet Union, American experts also are seeking new directions for scholarship that long focused exclusively on communism and the Cold War.
 In a symbolic underscoring of how outmoded those topics suddenly have become, the Hoover Institution has decided that its just published Yearbook of International Communist Affairs will be the last edition of a work long regarded as the most authoritative word on the subject.
 Still, Richard F. Starr, editor of the Yearbook, thinks it is not yet time to abandon the strategic studies that long were the underpinning of Soviet scholarship.
 He now is concentrating his research on efforts to reform and restructure the Soviet armed forces.